mrfunnyman583/Blooker/README.md

-Blooker
+# Blooker

-Blooker is a versatile network information tool built for network scanning, interface listing, IP pinging, tracerouting, and Bluetooth device scanning.
-It provides a command-line interface and leverages Python subprocess calls, Nmap, and Bluetooth utilities.
-Blooker helps gather network details, troubleshoot issues, and explore connected devices.
+Blooker is a network information tool for scanning networks, listing interfaces, pinging IPs, performing traceroutes, and scanning Bluetooth devices.
+It offers a command-line interface and utilizes Python subprocess calls, Nmap, and Bluetooth utilities.
+Blooker helps gather network details, troubleshoot network issues, and explore connected devices.

-Features
-Network scanning to discover hosts and open ports Interface listing to view available network interfaces IP pinging to check the reachability of a specific IP address Tracerouting to trace the path taken by packets to a destination Bluetooth device scanning to discover nearby devices Installation
+## Installation

-To install and use Blooker, follow these steps:
+To use Blooker, please make sure you have the following requirements installed:

-Clone the Blooker repository: git clone https://github.com/mrfunnyman583/blooker.git Navigate to the project directory: cd blooker
+- Python 3.6+
+- python3-dev
+- libffi-dev
+- libssl-dev

+You can install the required packages by running the following command:

-Install the required packages: pip install -r requirements.txt Usage
+pip install -r requirements.txt
+## Usage

-To run Blooker, use the following command: python blooker.py [command] [options]
+Once you have installed the required packages, you can run Blooker using the following command: python3 blooker5.py [command] [options]
 Available commands:

-start: Start the scanning process and prompt for a network creator's MAC address
+- `start`: Start the scanning process and prompt for a network creator's MAC address.
-interfaces: List available network interfaces info [interface]: Get detailed information about a specific network interface
+- `interfaces`: List available network interfaces.
+- `info [interface]`: Get detailed information about a specific network interface.
-scan: Perform a network scan
+- `scan`: Perform a network scan.
-ping [ip_address]: Ping a specific IP address traceroute [destination]: Perform a traceroute to a specific destination
+- `ping [ip_address]`: Ping a specific IP address.
+- `traceroute [destination]`: Perform a traceroute to a specific destination.
-bluetooth: View Bluetooth devices
+- `bluetooth`: View Bluetooth devices.
-bluetooth-scan: Scan for nearby Bluetooth devices
+- `bluetooth-scan`: Scan for nearby Bluetooth devices.
-For more details on each command and their options, run python blooker.py --help.

-Contributions
+- `help`: Display the help message.

+For example, to start the scanning process, you can use:

+python3 blooker5.py start
+For more information and detailed usage instructions, please refer to the help message provided by the `help` command.

+## Contributing

 Contributions to Blooker are welcome!
-Feel free to submit bug reports, suggest new features, or contribute code through pull requests.
+If you have any suggestions, bug reports, or feature requests, please feel free to open an issue or submit a pull request on the GitHub repository.

-License
+## License

 Blooker is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for more details.

-Disclaimer
-Use Blooker responsibly and respect applicable laws and regulations.
-The authors and contributors of Blooker are not responsible for any misuse or damages caused by its usage.